 Combine active dry yeast with warm water and sugar.
 The water needs to be at a temperature of around 100F for the yeast to activate so it’s best to use a thermometer.
 Allow the mixture to sit for 10 minutes.
 It should double in size and be foamy at the top.

-Meanwhile melt your coconut oil over low heat.
-Ensure the coconut oil is also not heated above 100F.
+Meanwhile melt your coconut oil or butter over low heat.
+Ensure it's also not heated above 100F.

 Combine flour with sea salt in a large mixing bowl.
-Then create a well in the middle of the flour and pour the yeast mixture and the coconut oil into it.
-Fold the dough gently to combine.
-It should just come together and then you can use your hands to knead the dough a few times into a ball.
+Then create a well in the middle of the flour and pour the water and yeast mixture and the oil into it.

 Melt 2 tablespoons of coconut oil or vegan butter in the pan you want to bake the cinnamon rolls in, then you can use the residue to grease all sides of the pan.